 The point is, no mum is perfect and trying to achieve perfection is bloody exhausting.

-4. Mum guilt can cloud your inner mum intuition
+4. Mum guilt can cloud your mum intuition

 5. Mum guilt takes away from the amazing job you’re doing

 Feeling guilty all the time also stops us from giving ourselves a pat on the back.
 To look at our contented little one, smile and think ‘no one can mother my baby like me.
 I am her world and she loves me with every beat of her tiny heart.
 I am doing a stellar job.
 And I have proof.
 Just look at how happy she is!’

 And you are.
 We all are.

 So mum guilt, consider this your notice.
 I am going to turn down the volume on your persistent, nagging voice and embrace the voice that tells me I am doing my very best.